ryanmstokes/crypto-orderbook/README.md

 ## Technology

-The application has been developed using a functional programminng style, utilising the latest SPA technologies.
+The application has been developed using a functional programming style, utilising the latest SPA technologies.

 ### Typescript